Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 • Clean the area and equipment with the Class H vacuum cleaner (if available) and/or damp rags.

-• Put debris, used rags, paint brush, polythene sheeting and other waste in the asbestos waste bag and tape it closed.
+• Place debris, used rags, paintbrushes, polythene sheeting, and other waste in the asbestos waste bag and seal it closed with tape.

 • Put the asbestos waste bag in a clear polythene bag and tape it closed.